 Although the level of unpleasant employment could be reduced as part of an overall reduction in working hours, compulsory job sharing would have an element of spreading the misery.
 For this reason, its implementation would involve coercion.
 This, however, needs to be weighed against the economic compulsion already applying to most workers in bad jobs.

-2. Optional Job Sharing
+2. Optional job sharing

-This is an approach I suggested in an earlier post, Proposal for an Interim Society Prior to Utopia.
-Basically, the idea is that those who enjoy their current jobs and working hours could keep them.
+Under this approach, those who enjoy their current jobs and working hours could keep them.
 Those who dislike their jobs could indicate the fact or nominate an amount of hours they wished to retain.
 The total amount of unwanted employment could then be spread among the remaining available workers.
 Since the undesired labor time would be shared among more workers, the average work week applying to bad jobs would be shortened relative to better jobs.

 Optional job sharing obviously lacks some of the fairness and accountability of universal job sharing.
 Many workers would remain personally unscathed by the continued existence of bad jobs.
 The approach would also fail to equalize access to fulfilling roles.